 The best predictor of future behavior is past behavior.
 Screening is the process by which ministry leaders gather information about an applicant's past behavior to best develop expectations regarding future behavior.
-An effective screening process typically includes the following elements: application, reference checks, criminal background check and an interview.
+An effective screening process typically includes: application, reference checks, criminal background check and an interview.

-Commonly, ministries screen applicants for fitness for purpose - gathering information about an applicant's past behavior to determine whether the applicant has the skills, abilities and education to fill a particular role.
+Commonly, ministries screen applicants for fitness for purpose - gathering information about an applicant's past behavior to determine whether he or she has the skills, abilities and education to fill a particular role.
 For example, if a school desires to hire a Greek teacher, it is important to gather information to determine whether the applicant has mastered Greek and can effectively teach it.
 In this example, the school's purpose for screening was related to fitness for purpose (teaching Greek), not child safety.

-Screening for child safety requires the gathering of information concerning an applicant's past behavior to determine whether the applicant has 'wolf-like qualities'.
-Where child safety is concerned, an effective screening process includes questions designed to elicit high-risk indicators of the preferential offender (male and female).
+Screening for child safety requires the gathering of information concerning an applicant's past behavior to determine if the applicant has 'wolf-like qualities.'
+Where child safety is concerned, an effective screening process includes questions designed to elicit high-risk in the professional of the profe

-Every applicant - paid or unpaid - should be screened before that applicant may enter the sheep pen, gaining access to children.
-The goal: keep the wolf out of the sheep pen-- recognizing wolf-like qualities prior to granting access to children.
+Every applicant - paid or unpaid - should be screened before that applicant may gain access to children.
+The goal: keep the wolf out of the sheep pen.

-Tragically, many ministries are not screening effectively; many churches are not screening at all.
-Because the screening element of an effective safety system is complex, it will be handled in greater detail in the next article.
+Tragically, many ministries are not screening effectively.
+In fact, many churches are not screening at all.

+Because the screening element of an effective safety system is complex, it will be handled in greater detail in our next article.